Key Points

 A Smarter Way to Stay Ahead of Taxes on Equity Compensation

 No one loves paying taxes, but having a clear, repeatable system can take a lot of the stress out of estimating and paying them throughout the year.
-When you have a process for projecting your income, estimating your tax liability, and closing the gap between what’s withheld and what you actually owe, tax season becomes a lot more predictable.
+When you have a process for projecting your income, estimating your tax liability, and closing the gap between what’s withheld and what you actually owe, tax season becomes a lot more predictable—and you may even find yourself looking forward to a tax refund rather than dreading a large bill.

 And you don’t have to figure it all out on your own.
 At Align Financial Solutions, our goal is to simplify complex financial decisions so you can move forward with confidence, without the jargon or mansplaining.
 If you’d like help building a strategy around your equity compensation and taxes, book a 15-minute Align Call to see how we can support your goals.